hotio/docker-trackarr/README.md

 ## Troubleshooting a problem

 By default all output is redirected to `/dev/null`, so you won't see anything from the application when using `docker logs`.
 Most applications write everything to a log file too.
 If you do want to see this output with `docker logs`, you can use `-e DEBUG="yes"` to enable this.

-## First time installation

-On first time start a basic config is dumped, after that Trackarr will keep starting and closing down until you've installed a proper configuration with enabled trackers.
-See the upstream project's wiki for more info.